comprobo25/comprobo25.github.io/assignments/final_project.md

 * What is your MVP?
 What are your stretch goals?
 * Outline, in detail, what you intend to have accomplished by each of the milestones.
 * Conduct a [pre-mortem](performing_a_project_premortem.pdf) on your project.
 Write at least 5 risks to the success of your project (where success could be in relation to your learning or the final project output)
-* Given each of your YOGAs, in what ways is this project well-aligned with these goals, and in what ways is it misaligned?
-If there are ways in which it is not well-aligned, please provide a potential strategy for bringing the project and your learning goals into better alignment.
+* Given each of your YOGAs and the time you are hoping to allocate individually to this project, tell us about how the project will align with each of your goals.
+If there are ways in which the project is not well-aligned, please provide a potential strategy for bringing the project and your learning goals into better alignment.
 There should be an individual section for each person on the team addressing the fit between the YOGA and the project topic.
 * What support would you like from the teaching team?

 Submit your proposal to [Canvas](https://canvas.olin.edu/courses/822/assignments/13819).